SeldonIO/seldon-core/docs/getting_started/minikube.md

 The response contains:

 * a "meta" dictionary: This dictionary contains various metadata:
-    * "puid": A unique identifier for the prediction
+    * "puid": A unique identifier for the prediction.
     * "tags": Optional tags.
-Empty in this case
+Empty in this case.
-    * "routing": This field is relevant when the deployment contain a more complex graph (see [A/B test example](link)).
-In this case is empty since we are deploying a single model
+    * "routing": This field is relevant when the deployment contain a more complex graph.
+In this case is empty since we are deploying a single model.
 * "data" dictionary: This dictionary contains the predictions for your model classes
     * "names": The names of your classes.
-    * "ndarray": The predicted  probabilities for each class
+    * "ndarray": The predicted  probabilities for each class.